-1. This has to be a multi-faceted approach which includes your pediatrician or GP/school nurse.
+1. This has to be a multi-faceted approach that includes your pediatrician or GP/school nurse.
 If your child is constipated then you will need to have a healthy diet, drink lots of water, exercise in combination with the medication that will make the stools softer.
-I know many parents stop this intermittently but it is important to take it regularly.
+I know many parents stop this intermittently but it is important to take the medication regularly.

 2. Going to the toilet at a regular time helps too.

 Your child will be feeling awful about this and sometimes scared too.
 Help them to feel safe by paying with sensory mediums such as paint, clay, and water.
 Your child will want to ignore the siling or constipation due to feelings of shame so try having a word for it.
 For example ” sneaky poo”.